Buttermilk Waffles – Recipe

 - cooking spray

-- In a large bowl, beat eggs until smooth.
+- In a medium bowl, beat egg whites until soft peaks form.
+Set aside.

 - Using a whisk, mix in the melted butter, to make emulsion.